Pickup Simulation With An Audio Transformer

 - Jack Orman (AMZfx), Guitar Pickup Simulation [1]

-This lead to the invention of the following circuit, which indeed simulates a pickup:
+This lead to the advent of the following circuit, which indeed simulates a pickup:

 Coil simulation